freenas/freenas-docs/userguide/booting.rst

    %brand% Graphical Configuration Menu

-#ifdef freenas
 The rest of this User Guide describes the %brand% |web-ui| in more detail.
 The layout of this User Guide follows the order of the menu items in the tree located in the left frame of the |web-ui|.
+Here are some notes about using the |web-ui|:

+* Lists can be configured to show different columns by default.
+When there are hidden columns in a list, entries can be expanded with
+  |ui-chevron-right| to show all available information about that entry.

-.. note:: To keep lists aligned when using zoom in Firefox, ensure :menuselection:`View --> Zoom --> Zoom Text Only` is not set.
+* To keep lists aligned when using zoom in Firefox, ensure :menuselection:`View --> Zoom --> Zoom Text Only` is not set.

-.. note:: It is important to use the |web-ui| or the Console Setup menu for all configuration changes. %brand% uses a configuration database to store its settings.
+* It is important to use the |web-ui| or the Console Setup menu for all configuration changes. %brand% uses a configuration database to store its settings.
 While it is possible to use the command line to modify the configuration, changes made at the command line **are not** written to the configuration database.
 This means that any changes made at the command line will not persist after a reboot and will be overwritten by the values in the configuration database during an upgrade.
-#endif freenas

 If the %brand% system does not respond to the IP address or mDNS name entered in a browser: